 Mentor in Residence

-Cindy serves on the Board of Action for India, Sustainable Conservation’s Advisory Board.
-She has been an Advisor to Embrace, a global enterprise that delivers low-cost solutions to improve health outcomes in developing countries.
+Cindy serves on the Board of Action for India, Sustainable Conservation’s Advisory Board, and has been an Advisor to Embrace, a global enterprise that delivers low-cost solutions to improve health outcomes in developing countries.
 Cindy is a Mentor at Santa Clara University’s Miller Center to social entrepreneurs who promote social inclusion to refugees who have been relocated to Amsterdam and Kenya.
 Cindy is currently an active member of its Anti-Bias Working Group.

 Cindy’s environmental interest extends beyond the Bay Area.
 For 10 years, she was an owner of a ranch in Montana where she and her family implemented many novel conservation practices.

-Cindy received her Bachelor of Arts degree from Stanford University in French and English Literature and her MBA in Sustainable Management from Presidio Graduate School.
+Cindy received her Bachelor of Arts degree from Stanford University in French and English Literatures and her MBA in Sustainable Management from Presidio Graduate School.
 She uses her skills to create socially and environmentally responsible infrastructures.
 She is certified by the International Coach Federation and has credentials in the Designing Your Life framework and Diversity, Equity, and Inclusion coaching.
 She is a DEI trainer.
 Cindy is passionate about travel and considers herself to be a global citizen.
 Cindy is fluent in Portuguese and French and is conversant in Spanish.